 Supportive care for parathyroid cancer

 Supportive care helps people meet the physical, practical, emotional and spiritual challenges of parathyroid cancer.
 It is an important part of cancer care.
-There are programs and services available to help meet the needs and improve the quality of life of people living with cancer and their loved ones, especially after treatment has ended.
+There are many programs and services available to help meet the needs and improve the quality of life of people living with cancer and their loved ones, especially after treatment has ended.

-Vocal cord paralysis @(Model.HeadingTag)>
+Vocal cord paralysis@(headingTag)>

 Vocal cord paralysis is when the